-The Student Health Center (SHC) is committed to providing convenient, quality medical care to the students of N.C.
-A&T. As a student, SHC services are automatically available to you.
-We have contracted with most insurance carriers and we can assist you by filing the claim for your treatment.
-We provide a full spectrum of care and are capable of managing most medical concerns that present.
-In case of more severe illnesses or life-threatening problems, patients are transported to one of the local Cone Health System hospitals.
+The Alvin V. Blount, Jr. Student Health Center (SHC) is committed to providing convenient, quality medical care to the students of NCAT.
+As a student, the services at the Student Health Center are readily available to you.
+We provide a full spectrum of care and are capable of managing most medical concerns.
+In cases of severe illness or life-threatening conditions, patients are transported to one of the local Cone Health System hospitals.

-In addition to primary medical care, the Student Health Center provides a resource for health and wellness information, activities, and education.
-We employ Psychiatric clinicians to assist the N.C.
+We are contracted and in-network with most of insurance carriers.
+In addition to primary and urgent medical care, the Student Health Center is a resource for health and wellness information, activities, and education.
+We employ psychiatric clinicians to assist the N.C.
 A&T Counseling Center with medical management of our students' stress and emotional concerns.
-We want to be the principal provider of your medical care as well as the primary focus for your health and wellness needs.
+The goal is to help cultivate and improve the physical and mental health of our students.
+We also want to assist students in their quest for health maintenance and illness prevention.

-Our ancillary services include:
+Our In-house support services include:

-- A comprehensive laboratory
+- Preventative Care

+- Urgent Medical Care

+- Gynecological Services

+- Comprehensive Laboratory

-- X-Ray capability
+- X-Ray Suite

-- A full-service pharmacy
+- Full-service pharmacy

-- Life Style Service consists of massage therapy
+- Massage therapy

 - Health Education specialists

+- Medical Records
-We are located at 112 North Benbow Road, directly across the street from the Recreation Center.
-Our hours are 8 a.m. - 7 p.m.
-Monday through Friday.

-Summer hours are 8 a.m. - 5 p.m.
+We are located at 112 North Benbow Road, directly across the street from the Campus Recreation Center.
+Our hours are 8 a.m. - 7 p.m., Monday through Friday.
+We take our last patient at 6 p.m.
+During the summer, our hours are 8 a.m. - 5 p.m. with the last patient taken at 4 p.m.
 We are closed on weekends.
+However, we offer Virtual Visits daily and from 12 p.m.-4 p.m. on Saturday and Sunday.